-Better Care Fund (BCF) - The Better Care Fund is a government initiative, bringing resources from the NHS and local authorities into a single pooled budget.
+Better Care Fund (BCF) - The Better Care Fund is a government initiative, bringing resources from the NHS and local authorities into a single pooled budget, overseen by the HWBB.
 Each area has developed a plan to demonstrate how this will be done locally.
 In Shropshire the priorities of the BCF are as follows: